Kevin Macdonald (director): Career

-Next was The Last King of Scotland, for which Forest Whitaker received widespread acclaim and won multiple acting awards including Academy Award for Best Actor.
+In 2006, Macdonald made his feature film debut with The Last King of Scotland, a fictionalized drama depicting the dictatorship of Ugandan President Idi Amin, adapted from the 1998 novel of the same name.
+Forest Whitaker received widespread acclaim for his performance in the film and won multiple acting awards including that year's Academy Award for Best Actor.

 He has also directed a number of television commercials with RSA Films who represent him for all his TV commercial work worldwide.

-Macdonald directed the film adaptation of hit BBC television drama State of Play, starring Russell Crowe.
-He then directed The Eagle, an adaptation of the book The Eagle of the Ninth, about a Roman Legion in 2nd century A.D. in Scotland.
+Macdonald directed the 2009 film adaptation of the BBC television drama State of Play, starring Russell Crowe.
+He then directed The Eagle (2011), an adaptation of Rosemary Sutcliff's adventure novel The Eagle of the Ninth, about a young Roman officer attempting to recover the lost Roman eagle standard of his father's legion in Caledonia.
 Bobby Fischer Goes to War, his next project, is a film about the 1972 World Chess Championship in Reykjavík, Iceland, in which Bobby Fischer took on the entire Soviet chess establishment.

-Macdonald made the film Life in a Day with producer Ridley Scott.
-The footage was filmed by thousands of people all around the world about their life in one day and posted on YouTube.
-The film premiered at the 2011 Sundance Film Festival to a global live audience, on 27 January 2011.
+Macdonald directed Life in a Day, produced by Ridley Scott, a documentary created from crowd-sourced footage filmed by thousands of people from around the world about their life on the same day, 24 July 2010, and posted on YouTube.
+The film premiered at the 2011 Sundance Film Festival and simultaneously streamed live on YouTube.

-Macdonald worked with the film production team Altitude, who created the commercially and critically acclaimed Amy Winehouse documentary film Amy (2015), on Whitney, a 2018 documentary based on Whitney Houston's life and death.
-This was the first Whitney Houston documentary to be officially authorized by the estate, and includes never-before-seen footage of Houston, exclusive demo recordings, rare performances and interviews with luminaries like Clive Davis.
-Macdonald stated, "The story that is never told about Whitney is just how brilliant she was as an artist; by many measures she had the greatest voice of the last 50 years.
-She changed the way pop music was sung – bringing it back full circle to its blues and gospel roots.
-She was also completely unique in being a black pop star who transcended her race globally with her work sold in countries where black artists don't sell."